Taimur-Shabbir/Taimur-Shabbir.github.io/_posts/2021-05-24-salary-prediction.md

 ### Hypothesising A Solution

-The three models I have chosen are
+The three models I have chosen to train are:

 **Linear and Polynomial Regression**: Linear regression is a simple and effective model that serves as a good place to start.
 We saw from our EDA that the two interval variables we have a weak linear relationship with salary.